Help us end family homelessness.

 Our goal is to strengthen our community by helping the families we serve find or maintain permanent housing and achieve stability and self-sufficiency.

-In the 10 years since the Homelessness to Independence Initiative in conjunction with the HUD Homeless Prevention Rapid Re-Housing Program began, we have worked with 750 families of 1,517 children, helping them regain stability, secure jobs, move to and maintain permanent housing and achieve financial self-sufficiency.
+In the 10 years since the Homelessness to Independence Initiative in conjunction with the HUD Homeless Prevention Rapid Re-Housing Program began, we have worked with hundreds of families, helping them regain stability, secure jobs, move to and maintain permanent housing and achieve financial self-sufficiency.

 We work with all families experiencing homelessness in Chester County regardless of age, gender, race, ethnicity, marital status, affiliation or orientation.
 We are the only homeless program to work with single parents, two-parent, grandparent, multi-generational and same-sex partner families.
 We believe in helping to strengthen the family unit configured as they are when they come to us.